leandrohmvieira/PowerBI-to-IGC/README.md

 * V0.3 (ready) - Ability to ingest and show queries from power BI made on DB2 only

-* V0.4 (waiting sponsors) - Get metadata from more sources, and add data lineage support
+* V0.4 (in development) - Get metadata from more sources, and add data lineage support

 ## Contributing